sesh0409/bank-doc-insights-ml-architecture/README.md

 - `config/` – Example configuration placeholders

 The goal is to present the **end-to-end architecture and implementation approach**, not a fully productionized solution.

+## Limitations and Future Enhancements

+While this solution meets current business goals for document automation and customer intelligence, the following improvement opportunities will strengthen competitiveness:

+1.Expand beyond document-driven insights to richer core banking integrations.

+2.Increase real-time inference across customer digital journeys, not just underwriting.

+3.Extend personalization models using behavioral, app interaction, and segmentation data.

+4.Incorporate AI-powered fraud scoring and risk-based pricing models into the pipeline.

+5.Integrate customer feedback and sentiment analytics to accelerate customer retention.

+6.Introduce reinforcement learning for Next-Best-Action to continuously optimize outcomes.

+7.Enable federated learning to support secure collaboration with partner ecosystems.

+These enhancements will elevate the bank’s capability to deliver faster decisions, deeper personalization, and more intelligent financial engagement aligned with evolving industry standards.